angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 This next pair are mostly unique to Doomsday however {{Death's Shadow}} based decks (and some Dredge decks) will also make use of one of them.
-These are 'free' cycling cards that have little to no relevant text outside of their cycling abilities (other than some specific circumstances).
+These are *free* cycling cards that have little to no relevant text outside of their cycling abilities (other than some specific circumstances).
 Their use is almost always to provide a {0} mana draw effect after Doomsday has resolved.